Skip to main content

 • High availability — provider-managed uptime and redundancy

-This guide covers configuration for OpenAI, Anthropic, and Google AI.
+This guide covers configuration for OpenAI, Anthropic, and Google Gemini.

 OpenAI configuration